 Secondly, it’s TOTALLY FINE that they haven’t worked out.
 I’m cool with it.
 I’m learning.
 Forever “pivoting” and trying new things until I figure out what works.

 And lastly, my work matters.
 What I’m trying to achieve matters, and that’s why I need to keep trying.

 So my peeps, tell me!
 Are you good at failing, or do you need more practice?
 What have you failed at recently??

-If you are ready to follow your own path and make those daydreams a reality, start taking action and realise the potential of your creative business, download my FREE Small Business Startup Survival Pack now!
+If you are ready to follow your own path and make those daydreams a reality, start taking action and realise the potential of your creative business, download my FREE Small Business Starters Survival Pack now!